-Try the lightweight, desktop-based Microsoft 365 Reporting and Management tool from Specmasoft to hide and unhide user mailboxes and group email addresses in the Global Address List and other Outlook clients.
-This tool offers a variety of pre-configured Exchange Online reports and allows you to manage mailboxes in bulk, including resetting email address, setting auto-reply message, configuring email forwarding, recipient and message delivery settings, managing email app settings, mailbox archive configurations, and more.
-Additionally, you can update mailbox permissions and distribution group memberships through an intuitive UI.
+Try the desktop-based Microsoft 365 Reporting and Management tool from Specmasoft to hide and unhide user mailboxes and group email addresses from GAL and other Outlook clients.
+This tool offers a variety of pre-configured Exchange Online reports and allows you to manage mailboxes in bulk, including resetting email address, setting auto-reply message, configuring email forwarding, and more.
 Read more »

 We can use the Exchange Powershell cmdlet Set-Mailbox to hide and un-hide mailbox users from the Global Address List (GAL).
 We need to change the mailbox-associated property HiddenFromAddressListsEnabled to hide a user from GAL.